MicrosoftDocs/learn/learn-pr/azure/hpc-storage-considerations/includes/9-next-steps-knowledge-check.md

     - average file sizes between 10 and 200 GB, approximately 50,000 files
     - sequential heavy (80-20)

-You will also want to account for the *major* workloads you intend to run on this architecture, if there are more than one or two, to ensure that there is not a divergence in requirements.
+You will also want to account for the *major* workloads you intend to run on this architecture, if there are more than one or two, to ensure that there is not a significant divergence in requirements.

 **Data locality**

 The next category should account for the *location* of the data.
 Is there a requirement to keep the data on-premises?
-If yes, how do you envision data presence in Azure?
-Will you have concerns over data modifications while running your HPC job?
-Will modifications happen only on-premises, Azure, or both locations?
+Will you have concerns over data modifications while running your HPC workload?
+Will modifications happen only on-premises, in Azure, or both locations?

 Adding locality to your checklist:

     - Source data on-premises, in-Azure, or both
     - Results data on-premises, in-Azure, or both
-    - Will HPC job runs in Azure be coordinated with source data modification timelines?
+    - Will HPC workloads in Azure be coordinated with source data modification timelines?
         - Note this will help to inform the risk of stale data
     - Data sensitivity
         - PII/HIPAA data?